clippit/leica_q3_hack/protocol/FOTOS_WiFi_LegacyHTTP.md

 # HTTP API

-HTTP endpoints starting with `/cam.cgi` is used to manager camera settings.
+HTTP endpoints starting with `/cam.cgi` was used to manager camera settings before the firmware v3.0.0.

 * Server (camera): 192.168.54.1
 * Client (mobile app): 192.168.54.10